 Simple, well-prepared Japanese standards, including grilled chicken, in a lively atmosphere.

 Good solid food from the Tex side of the Tex-Mex border, with colorful frozen and non-frozen margaritas.

-Tropical fruits and vegetables and other Okinawan foodstuffs in a sprawling two-story market.
-Plus more kinds of Spam than you can shake a stick at.
+Tropical fruits and vegetables and other Okinawan foodstuffs can be found in this sprawling two-story market.
+Highlights include a formidable selection of Spam and other canned meats.

 Ginza 1-3-9.
 Open 10:30am-7:30pm daily.

 Food specialties of Yamagata Prefecture are sold here, including giant bags of rice, some odd-looking eggplants, and crunchy rusk in flavors like blueberry, chocolate and garlic.
 There's a fair amount of sake, but less than we expected; they also offer a good selection of wines.
 Up on the second floor is a restaurant serving regional cuisine (03-5250-1755).